Connect to Robots

 If you have not installed the Google Chrome browser, now is the time.
 You can download the Chrome installer from here.

 Logo cannot connect to Pro-Bot.
 If you try, Logo displays a dialog and recommends you to use the desktop version.

 Bluetooth is a special radio built in to most computers nowadays.
 You have probably already used Bluetooth to connect your smartphone to a headset, or if you drive a car, to connect your smartphone to your car.
 If your computer does not have a Bluetooth radio, you can buy a mini Bluetooth dongle for around $10.

-Please select “Connect to Bluetooth Device…” from the Tools menu.
+Please click the Bluetooth button in the icon bar.
 If your browser supports Web Bluetooth, it displays a selection dialog that is populated over time with Logo-compatible the Bluetooth devices that the browser found.
 Select the device that you’d like to connect to.
 A Blue-Bot should, for example, turn blue, and an InO-Bot should beep and flash its lights.

 Again, make sure that your robots are turned on!

 If you connect to a Blue-Bot or a Tuff-Bot, their commands will be available.
 Please see the Robots page for more information about Logo robot commands.

 If you connect to an InO-Bot, Logo creates a special turtle that looks like that robot, and that is connected to your robot.
 Logo also sets the TELL list to that turtle so you can start issuing commands like FORWARD or RIGHT right away, and both the screen turtle and the robot will move!
 To disconnect, ERASE your turtle.